NikolasMoatsos/Weather-Analysis/README.md

 2. [*HELIX*, Hellenic Data Service](https://data.hellenicdataservice.gr/dataset/66e1c19a-7b0e-456f-b465-b301a1130e3f).

 ## Technologies
-The project was implemented with *Python 3.9* and with the help of some additional tools:
+The project was implemented with *Python 3.9* and runs on *Jupyter Notebook*.
+Also includes the following packages:
 * *Jupyter Notebook*
 * *pandas*
 * *NumPy*